Hi! I’m Arianna, an Italian who has been living in the UK since October 2019. Bristol first and now, Edinburgh, Scotland's capital city.

 If you know what you’re doing, my advice is to start looking for jobs a few days before moving to Edinburgh (unless you want to take some free time to settle in).
 This will give you some kind of relief and sense of stability, too.

 Another good way to find a job is, again, through Facebook groups.
 Honestly, they are good for many things, so make sure you join a few.
-People who join communities like this are very likely to help you as they probably found themselves in the same situations before you.
+People who join communities like this are very likely to help you as they have probably found themselves in the same situation as you.

 What I really appreciate about working in the UK is the transparency of things, great contracts, and good pay.